Mohammedk95/Graduation-Project/README.md

 # Graduation-Project
 ## *Pothole And Crack Detection Using Convolutional Neural Networks (CNNs)*
-- *Note: This is a graduation project for the 2023-2024 academic year in the Computer Science major.
-I worked on it with two colleagues, and the summary below presents our findings.
-All the results shown are from my own work, as they have been fully updated to achieve better outcomes.*

 ## **1. Introduction**
 - Most transportation relies on paved roads.
 - Poor road conditions (potholes, cracks) cause vehicle damage and accidents.